JudithHe/Seam-Carving-Algorithm/README.md

 The algorithm is based on a dynamic programming approach.
 It is very optimal approach compared to Djakstra’s shortest path algorithm.
 The running time of my algorithm is O(rows*columns).
+You may check the output of the program in the Issues section.